 I thought a #9 torch would work ok because most of the work I was doing at the time was .063" aluminum, and some small stainless steel parts that only required about 65 amps.

 But then I got into some much thicker heavier parts and also some short production runs in qty of 20 or so parts where I would want to weld without resting much.

 When you are working for yourself, and not by the hour, waiting around to let a torch cool down does not make any sense..

 So thats when I bought a used miller coolmate off eBay and hooked up a 25 ft ck20 water cooled torch.

 It turned out that old coolmate was super loud...like really annoying.

 So When I could , I would hook up a #17 style torch with a stubby gas lens kit just so I didnt have to hear the noise.
 And when heavier jobs came along that required more amperage, I would just hook up the water cooled torch....only took a few minutes.

 I have since sold that Dynasty 200.

-I am getting ready to set up a Dynasty 280 with water cooled torch.
+Now I have a Dynasty 280 with a water cooled torch.

 watch more TIG welding videos